McCoy leads Cards past Rams 27-17; Cooper Kupp injured – KION546

 AP Sports Writer

-Both teams played their backup quarterbacks with starters Matthew Stafford and Kyler Murray sidelined by injury.
-McCoy threw a TD pass to A.J.
-Green and hit DeAndre Hopkins for 98 yards on 10 catches, while Los Angeles’ John Wolford passed for 212 yards in a much more inconsistent performance.
+Both teams played their backup quarterbacks with starters Matthew Stafford (concussion protocol) and Murray (hamstring) sidelined by injury.
+McCoy soundly outplayed Los Angeles’ John Wolford, notably throwing a TD pass to A.J.
+Green and hitting DeAndre Hopkins for 98 yards on 10 catches.

+“As a backup, you just never know when your opportunity is going to strike,” McCoy said.
+“Quite honestly, I want K-1 (Murray) to be healthy.
+He’s a phenomenal player.
+But in this situation, with linemen out, our backs against the wall, in a division game on the road, I dug deep and was proud to go out there and play as hard as I can.”

+In the 34th start of his 13-year career, McCoy went 26 of 37 while patiently running a disciplined offensive game plan for the Cardinals (4-6), who grinded out a much-needed victory for coach Kliff Kingsbury after losing four of their past five.

 Kupp, the AP’s Offensive Player of the Year while winning the triple crown of receiving last season, made only three catches for minus-1 yard before incurring an injury that had him visibly unhappy as he limped to the locker room.

+“We’ve got to continue to have some resolve about ourselves, and then have some better execution,” McVay said.
+“By no means am I saying that there’s no better positions that (the players) could be put in, but I do want to see us be able to capitalize and make some of those critical plays when they’re there to be had.”
-Stafford hadn’t missed a game since joining the Rams last year, and he had missed only eight games in the past 12 NFL seasons — all of those in 2019 with Detroit.
-Stafford entered the concussion protocol last Tuesday after apparently getting hurt in last week’s loss at Tampa Bay.

-Wolford went 24 of 36 and threw his first career TD pass to Van Jefferson with 7 seconds to play.
-The four-year backup wasn’t impressive in his third career NFL start, and the Rams used third-string QB Bryce Perkins on several plays.
-The Rams also used their ninth different starting offensive line in nine games this season.
+With Stafford still in the concussion protocol after apparently getting hurt in last week’s loss at Tampa Bay, Wolford went 24 of 36 and threw his first career TD pass to Van Jefferson with 7 seconds to play.
+The Rams also used third-string QB Bryce Perkins on several plays, with both quarterbacks playing behind LA’s ninth different starting offensive line in nine games.

 Arizona went ahead for good on Conner’s 4-yard TD run to cap a 13-play drive in the second quarter.
-Cards rookie Myjai Sanders then forced a fumble while sacking Wolford, and McCoy led another scoring drive capped by Green’s toe-tapping TD catch 24 seconds before halftime.
+Cards rookie Myjai Sanders then forced a fumble while sacking Wolford, and McCoy led another scoring drive capped by Green’s toe-tapping catch 24 seconds before halftime for the veteran’s first TD of an injury-affected season.

-McCoy was injured while getting sacked by Justin Hollins in the third quarter, and third-stringer Trace McSorley took two snaps before McCoy returned on the next drive.
+McCoy banged his left knee on the turf while getting sacked by Justin Hollins in the third quarter, and third-stringer Trace McSorley took two snaps before McCoy returned on the next drive.

-Henderson rushed for a score late in the third quarter to trim Arizona’s lead to 17-10, but the Cardinals put it away during a drive extended by Moore’s extraordinary sideline catch.

 INJURIES